By Gia Ruiz

 With all that in mind, I started a social justice book club with a group of six middle schoolers.
 A few are classmates of my twelve-year-old son.
 Some are the children of friends.
 I sent out a nervous email to their parents asking if their kids would be interested in taking a deeper dive into the issues they are hearing about in the news.
 What’s at the root of it?
 Who else is being harmed?
 How can we recognize injustice, and more importantly, how can we stop it?

 The book club has been a success.
 The kids are engaged.
-We meet once a month at a park, socially distanced with masks on, and we discuss a different topic using books almost entirely written by Own Voices authors.
+We meet once a month at a park, socially distanced with masks on, and we discuss a different topic using books written by diverse authors.
 The kids have gone on to lead discussions in their classrooms and among their peers about different social justice issues.

 If you’re a parent, librarian, or educator, you might want to start your own social justice book club.
 What could that look like for you?